MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/store-policies/developer-policies.md

 #### 1.8.1 Paid Features

-Your extension may enable users to consume digital content or services purchased through a third-party purchase mechanism or API.

 You must use a secure third-party purchase API for purchases of physical goods or services.

-You must use a secure third-party purchase API for payments made in connection with any other services including real world gambling or charitable contributions.
+You must use a secure third-party purchase API for payments made in connection with any other services including real-world gambling or charitable contributions.
+However, you must comply with any applicable laws or regulations regarding your services.

+You must clearly and honestly describe the type of products you sell and clearly and honestly post the terms of sale.

-*   If your extension is used to facilitate or collect charitable contributions or to conduct a promotional sweepstakes or contest, you must do so in compliance with applicable law.
+If your extension is used to facilitate or collect charitable contributions or to conduct promotional sweepstakes or contests, then you must do so in compliance with any applicable laws and regulations.

-*   You must also state clearly that Microsoft is not the fundraiser or sponsor of the promotion.
+You must also state clearly and prominently that Microsoft is not the fundraiser or sponsor of the promotion.

-*   In-product offerings sold in your extension must not be converted to any legally valid currency (such as USD, Euro, and so on) or any physical goods or services.
+In-product offerings sold in your extension must not be converted to any legally valid currency (such as USD, Euro, and so on) or any physical goods or services.

-The following requirements apply to your use of a secure third-party purchase API:

-*   At the time of the transaction or when you collect any payment or financial information from the user; your extension must identify the commerce transaction provider, authenticate the user, and obtain user confirmation for the transaction.
-A commerce transaction provider maintains a secure platform for financial exchanges.

-*   Your extension may offer users the ability to save this authentication, but users must have the ability to either require an authentication on every transaction or to turn off in-product transactions.

-*   If your extension collects credit card information or uses a third-party payment processor that collects credit card information, the payment processing must meet the current PCI Data Security Standard (PCI DSS).

 #### 1.8.2 Disclosing paid features

-Your extension and associated metadata must provide information about the types of in-product purchases offered and the range of prices.
+Your extension and associated metadata must clearly provide information about the types of in-product purchases offered and the range of prices.
 You must not mislead users and must be clear about the nature of your in-product promotions and offerings including the scope and terms of any trial experiences.

-If your extension restricts access to user-created content during or after a trial, you must notify users in advance.
+If your extension restricts access to user-created content during or after a trial, then you must notify users in every step of the process.

 In addition, your extension must make it clear to users that they are initiating a purchase option in your extension.

 ### 1.9 Notifications

 Your extension must respect system settings for notifications.
-This means any presentation of ads and notifications to users must be consistent with user preferences, regardless of whether the notifications are provided by the Microsoft Push Notification Service (MPNS), Windows Push Notification Service (WNS), or any other service.
-If the user disables notifications, either on a product-specific or system-wide basis, your extension must remain functional.
+Any presentation of ads and notifications to users must be consistent with user preferences, regardless of whether the notifications are provided by the Microsoft Push Notification Service (MPNS), Windows Push Notification Service (WNS), or any other service.

-If your product uses MPNS or WNS to transmit notifications, it must comply with the following requirements:
+If the user disables notifications, either on a product-specific or system-wide basis, then your extension must adhere to the user's notification settings and remain functional even though notifications may be disabled.

+Also, you will be receiving notifications related to your accounts, including but not limited to, login attempts, account changes, and security alerts.
+Hence, please ensure to verify your accounts through a secure and approved method to ensure the security of your accounts and the add-ons you submit.

 #### 1.9.1 General Guidance